Cute or dangerous? How six Hongkongers are fighting to challenge misconceptions about wild pigs

 But Wong is hopeful as public acceptance of their work grows and their alliance expands.

 Li teamed up with the group to distribute leaflets in the village following the operation.
-Tsui, the district councillor, plans to continue working with the activists and use the influence of his party colleagues in the legislature to arrange meetings with decision makers.wild pigWong Chuk Hang district councillor Tsui Yuen-wa.
+Tsui, the district councillor, plans to continue working with the activists and use the influence of his party colleagues in the legislature to arrange meetings with decision makers.Wong Chuk Hang district councillor Tsui Yuen-wa.
 Photo: HKFP/Arthur Lo.

 “I consider wild pigs as community animals.
 If there are no conflicts between them and people, they should be allowed to stay here,” Tsui said.